Audreykacur/CPPProgramming/Jan13Notes.md

 Program - Instructions in computer memory to make it do something

-Programmer - person who writes instructions (Programs) to make computer perform a task
+Programmer - Person who writes instructions (Programs) to make the computer perform a task

 Main Hardware Component Categories: